-The Full-time Tuition Fee Loan and Maintenance Loan do not need to be repaid until you have finished your course and are earning more than £25,000 per year.
-(From April 2018, the repayment threshold for loan repayments will increase from its current level of £21,000 to £25,000 from the 2018-19 financial year).
+The full-time Tuition Fee Loan and Maintenance Loan do not need to be repaid until you have finished your course and are earning more than £26,575 per year.

-You will pay 9% of your income once you are earning £25,000 or more a year.
-If your income falls below £25,000 your repayments will stop.
+You will repay 9 per cent of your annual income over the repayment threshold of £26,575.
+If your income falls below £26,575 your repayments will stop.

-The interest on the loans is calculated at the rate of inflation plus 3% whilst you study, then at the rate of inflation plus 0–3% depending on earnings.
+The interest on the loans is calculated at the rate of inflation plus 3 per cent whilst you study, then at the rate of inflation plus 0–3 per cent depending on earnings.

-If you have previously studied at degree level you may find that you are not entitled to funding or that your entitlement may be reduced.
+If you have previously studied at degree level anywhere in the world you may find that you are not entitled to funding or that your entitlement may be reduced.
 If you already hold a degree you may find that you are not entitled to receive any funding at all for your course.
 If you are not entitled to funding you will need to pay the tuition fees yourself.